Nevieltez/N_Void-Stranger/burnout.md

 #### Black Screen

 The squares get fast. then they get slow.
 And finally the screen goes black.
-I think You have to jump 3 times when the screen has gone black.
-With the rythmn of the black lines.
+I think You have to jump 2 times when the screen has gone black.
+With the rythmn of the last black lines.
+You have to at the count of a second, so practically it's a heartbeat.

 You have to jump 2 times after the screen goes black.
 You can see the first of those right before the screen goes black, the next one you have to time it and jump at a second mark.